7 Ways To Win Gigs - Know Your Niche

 An excellent DJ is not a commodity but a professional service provider who is skilled at consistently delivering great entertainment and value for their customers’ events.
 Asking questions about playlists, full dancefloors, up-lighting, and what sort of MC you are is the only way potential customers can evaluate what they are really buying...
 YOU.

-The full article can be found in Pro Mobile Issue 83, Pages 42 - 44.
+The full review can be found in Pro Mobile Issue 83, Pages 42 - 44.